Executive Leadership Team

 Heather Walsh has been involved with The Riverina Anglican College since June 2019.
 Heather is the Director School Operations of the Canberra/Goulburn Diocese, a role she has undertaken since June 2015.
 Prior to her current role, Heather worked at the Chief Operating Office of Canberra Girls Grammar.
 Heather has worked in international education and the not for profit sector.
 Heather has a Bachelor of Business (Accounting) and is a member of the Institute of Chartered Accountants and CPA Australia.

-Mr Christopher Ingold - Head of Secondary School
+Mr Christopher Ingold - Head of Senior School

 Christopher is a passionate and experienced educator with over ten years of experience in the independent school sector.
 Having studied a Bachelor of Education (Humanities) and a Bachelor of Arts at the University of Sydney, he began his teaching career at Arndell Anglican College.
 Christopher obtained a Master of Education (Leadership and Management) and a Master of Commerce (Strategy, Innovation and Entrepreneurship; Marketing; and Human Resource Management).